RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 template.html
 ------------------------
-Template.html is the design behind every other page, this page creates the header, footer, container and links jQuery, Font Awesome, DataTables plugin and Our resources.
+Template.html is the design used to structure every other page, this page creates the header, footer, container and links jQuery, Font Awesome, DataTables plugin and Our resources.
 Inside the footer there are modals to the terms and conditions, site map, references and the privacy policy.

 ------------------------